sisvenvet/DistributedDBBookHub/README.md

-Distributed information system to support a chain bookstore based on SOA. # LINQBookHub
+Distributed information system to support a chain bookstores based on SOA.
+Used WCF services which support distributed transactions.